Akash-Nagar24/Emergency-Alert-Web-App-for-Women-Safety/README.md

 Sends Name , Contact , SMS , Audio recorder and Live Location to the Server.
 Stores user details securily in a database.
 Simple and Responsive user interface.
-Tech Stack: HTML , CSS , Javascript , Geolocation API , Audio Recording API , mongoDB and Node.js.
+Used tech-stack(HTML , CSS , Javascript , mongoDB and Node.js).